golemfactory/tutorialapp/tutorial.md

     A successful subtask computation concludes the computation of the corresponding part.

+The included task manager will help you in the following areas:

+- splitting the task into parts
+- creating and managing subtasks bound to task parts
+- updating the status of each subtask
+- persisting the state to disk

+The default `TaskManager` class is built on the `peewee` library and uses an SQLite database by default.

-The `DBTaskManager` class is responsible for correlating subtasks with task parts and managing their status.
-The latter is defined in `golem_task_api.apputils.task` as:
+`SubtaskStatus` is defined in `golem_task_api.apputils.task` as:

 ```python
 class SubtaskStatus(enum.Enum):